Ingress Controller Documentation

 AIC supports the following Kubernetes resources:

-- Gateway API – A modern, extensible Kubernetes-native API for traffic management.
-Supports multiple listeners, advanced routing, and richer traffic policies.
+- Gateway API 1.6 is a modern, extensible Kubernetes-native API for traffic management.
+The controllers support multiple listeners, HTTP, gRPC, TCP, UDP, and TLS routes, downstream mTLS, and richer traffic policies.
+See Ingress and Gateway API Support for field-level support.

-- Ingress – The legacy Kubernetes-native API for basic HTTP/S routing to backend services.
+- Ingress is the legacy Kubernetes-native API for basic HTTP/S routing to backend services.
 It does not support all advanced configurations available in Gateway API or APISIX CRDs.

-- APISIX CRDs – APISIX-specific custom resources that offer fine-grained control over routing, plugins, upstreams, and other gateway features, providing more flexibility and feature coverage.
+- APISIX CRDs provide fine-grained control over routing, plugins, upstreams, and other gateway features.

-These resources are all supported by AIC and can coexist within the same Kubernetes cluster.
-Some features are only available through specific resource types, so care should be taken to avoid configuration conflicts when using multiple resources together.
+Resources supported by the installed controller can coexist within the same Kubernetes cluster.
+Confirm that the installed product release supports a resource or field before applying its manifest.
+Some features are available only through specific resource types, so avoid configuration conflicts when using multiple resources together.

 The diagram below illustrates how the Ingress Controller combines standard Gateway API resources with custom resources to define routing, traffic policies, and gateway behavior within a Kubernetes environment: